andreaceccanti/iam-website/content/en/docs/reference/configuration/registration/_index.md

 or OIDC Providers, respectively) to use for the mentioned account creation form field.

-## Automatic enrollment trough SAML IdPs
+## Automatic enrollment through SAML IdPs

-In case of registration trough an external SAML Identity Provider, IAM offers a flexible user enrollment flow, also without IAM admin intervention.
+In case of registration through an external SAML Identity Provider, IAM offers a flexible user enrollment flow, also without IAM admin intervention.
 The default IAM behavior is that the user enrollment requires an administrator approval step.

-In order to enable an automatic enrollment flow trough an external IdP, one should set the following properties, under the `saml` hierarchy:
+In order to enable the automatic enrollment flow via an external IdP, one should set the following properties, under the `saml` hierarchy:

 ```yaml